 Fair and responsible marketing communications, as well as access to information about the composition of products, and their proper use and disposal, help customers make informed choices.
-This is supported by effective internal controls on product and service labelling and marketing communications.
+This is supported by the Bank's Consumer Protection Framework which details effective internal controls on product and service labelling and marketing communications.